Skip to content Skip to footer

 Weather

-Kuching experiences a tropical rainforest climate with high temperatures averaging around 30-32°C and high humidity throughout the year.
-The city receives significant rainfall, especially during the monsoon season from November to February.
+Kuching experiences a tropical rainforest climate with high temperatures averaging around 30°C throughout the year.
+Rainfall is significant, especially during the monsoon season from November to February.
+Humidity levels remain high, contributing to the lush greenery of the region.
+Air quality can be affected by haze from forest fires in neighboring areas.

 Language